hyperfiddle/electric-fiddle/src/electric_tutorial/toggle.md

 # Buttons and events — Toggle

-This demo toggles between client and server with a button, to introduce basic event handling idioms, in particular for remote side effects (RPC).
+This demo toggles between client and server with a button, to introduce basic event handling idioms, in particular for remote side effects (server RPC).

 !fiddle-ns[](electric-tutorial.toggle/Toggle)